ayeshalatif1/ayeshalatif1/README.md

 # Hi, I'm Ayesha Latif

 I’m a passionate web developer learning modern tools and techniques by working on various self-driven web development projects.
-I am also woeking on projects that involve converting a UI design into pixel-perfect HTML/React code, using custom CSS, and applying frameworks like Bootstrap and Tailwind CSS.
+My projects also include converting a UI design into pixel-perfect HTML/React code, using custom CSS, and applying frameworks like Bootstrap and Tailwind CSS.
 Currently, I’m focusing on adding interactivity to websites, improving performance optimization, and expanding my knowledge of full-stack technologies.

 I’m seeking opportunities where I can apply my skills to contribute effectively to an organization’s goals while continuing to learn and grow in the field.